 Finally, I did find out my husband cheated on me—with my own sister.
 Just inhaling and exhaling became a struggle.
 For me, personally, leaving was the right option.
 When I finally said it out loud, I felt nothing but peace.
 I’m not saying it was an easy road, but it was the right road for me.
 Now I’m happily married to a man that treats me the way I always imagined I would be.
 Things worked out for me, and I know they will work out for you, too!
 I wish you the best of luck.
 I am truly sorry you are going through such a painful experience, I would never wish it on my worst enemy!
 Lean on that testimony, it is really what got me through and helped me to come out on the other side.
 God Bless!
 (Here’s a link of my blogpost talking about my divorce, though it’s vague: https://kelseyleigh13.wordpress.com/2014/02/28/were-all-a-little-broken/

-I’m so sorry Bobbi..I will keep you and Annan in my prayers.
+I’m so sorry Ella..I will keep you two in my prayers.

 My heart goes out to you.
 I pray that God will fill you abundantly with His grace and peace .
 Peace to make the right decision for you and your husband.
 Seek counsel from your pastor and pray for wisdom.